ludvigdoeser/Spectral-Timing-Analysis-Repo/doc/HEASoft/README.md

 ```
 new 7 1
 ```

-Change param7 to value 1
+will change param7 to value 1.

-To set plot:
+To modify plot you can do:

 ```
 setplot rebin 100 10